Bayesian Inference from Non-Ignorable Network Sampling Designs: Illustration of Framework

 \subsection{When the Prior on $\mathcal{G}$ is Misspecified}

-We ran one more simulation study where we considered regimes for which the prior $p(\mathcal{G}\mid \alpha)p(\alpha)$ had different functional form from the mechanism that generated the data.
-We evaluated the procedures using the same criteria as in the previous experiment.
-The regimes for the simulation were determined by the following factors: \begin{enumerate} \item The random graph model used to generate the underlying network was Small World. \item The random graph models used to fit the model were Erd\"{o}s-R\'{e}nyi and Block-Model. \item The density of the graph was allowed to vary as in the previous experiment $\alpha \in \left\{ 0.01, 0.05, 0.1, 0.2\right\}$. \end{enumerate} The parameters of the MRF are set up so $Q=0.2$ for all regimes.
-Again, our method was implemented using the distributions described in Section \ref{Se:ModSpec}; with the only modification that we used the model described in Expressions \ref{Eq:PP1} and \ref{Eq:PP2} as prior for the underlying network, instead of assuming an Erd\"{o}s-R\'{e}nyi model.
-Results are summarized in Table \ref{Tab:SimMiss}.
+We performed one more simulation study where we considered regimes for which the prior $p(\mathcal{G}\mid \alpha)p(\alpha)$ had different functional form from the mechanism that generated the data.
+We evaluated the procedures using the same criteria as in the experiments described in Section \ref{Sec:SimulStudy}.
+The regimes for the simulation are displayed in Table \ref{Tab:SimMissReg}; these were determined by the following factors: \begin{enumerate} \item The random graph model used to generate the underlying network was Small World with density $\xi\in \left\{ 0.005,0.01,0.05 \right\}$ and probability of re-wiring $\vartheta \in \left\{ 0.01, 0.25\right\}$. \item The random graph models used to fit the model were Erd\"{o}s-R\'{e}nyi. \item The dependence among the responses we determined by $\gamma_1\in \left\{0.001,0.25\right\}$. \end{enumerate} The values for $\gamma_0$ were set up so $Q_\bigstar=0.2$ for all regimes.
+For this simulation, the size of the network was set as $N=1000$, the sample size as $n=150$, the number of referrals as $m=3$ and the number of seeds as $s=1$.
+Again, our method was implemented using the distributions described in Section \ref{Se:ModSpec}.
+Results are summarised in Figures \ref{Fig:QLossSW} and \ref{Fig:CIntSW}.
+As in the simulations performed in Section \ref{Sec:SimulStudy}, our method gets similar results to VH in terms of quadratic loss.
+The regimes that prove harder for both methods, in terms of quadratic loss, are the ones with high dependence and high density of the network (Regimes 4 and 8 in Table \ref{Tab:SimMissReg}).
+We also observed that the credible intervals implied by our method tend to be much shorter than the corresponding Bootstrap confidence intervals, as in the results obtained in Section \ref{Sec:SimulStudy}.
+For both methods and all regimes, the coverage of the intervals (credible or frequentist) were close to the nominal value.